-5.1.3 Auditory filtering bank
+5.1.4 Auditory filtering bank

-5.1.3.1 Theory
+5.1.4.1 Theory

 An auditory filter bank consisting of overlapping asymmetric filters models the frequency-dependent critical bandwidths and the tuning curves of the frequency-to-place transform of the inner ear, which mediates the firing of the auditory hair cells as the traveling wave from an incoming sound event progresses along the basilar membrane.
-The shape of the auditory filters matches the gammatone filters [11].
+The shape of the auditory filters matches the gammatone filters ^[11].
 The amplitude is chosen such that the filter has a gain of 0 dB at the centre frequency F(z), with z denoting the critical band rate scale.
-The critical bandwidth $\Delta f(z)$ is chosen such that it corresponds to the equivalent rectangular bandwidth (implementation details are given in Formulae (6) and (7)).
-The inconstant ratio of bandwidth versus frequency of the auditory filter bank conveys a high frequency resolution at low frequencies and a high time resolution at high frequencies, with a very small product of time and frequency events.
-The impulse responses of the auditory filters are chosen as modulated low-pass filters (j is the imaginary unit)
+This 0 dB gain varies slightly for the first critical bands due to influence of the negative frequencies as seen in Figure 4.
+The critical bandwidth $\Delta f(z)$ is chosen such that it corresponds to the equivalent rectangular bandwidth (implementation details are given in Formulae (9) and (10)).
+The inconstant ratio of bandwidth versus frequency of the auditory filter bank conveys a high frequency resolution at low frequencies and a high time resolution at high frequencies, with a very small product of time and frequency resolution at all frequencies, which empowers, for example, human hearing's recognition of short-duration low-frequency events.
+The impulse responses of the auditory filters are chosen as modulated low-pass filters (j is the imaginary unit):

-$$h_z(t) = 2 \cdot \operatorname{Re}\left(h{\operatorname{LP},z}(t) \cdot \exp(j2\pi F(z)t)\right) = 2 \cdot h{\operatorname{LP},z}(t) \cdot \cos(2\pi F(z)t).$$ (3)
+$$h_z(t) = 2 \cdot \operatorname{Re}\left(h{\mathrm{LP},z}(t) \cdot \exp(j2\pi F(z)t)\right) = 2 \cdot h{\mathrm{LP},z}(t) \cdot \cos(2\pi F(z)t).$$ (6)